cloud-ca/api-docs/source/includes/compute/_instances.md

  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id?operation=resetPassword</code>

-This endpoint resets the password of an existing instance.
+Reset the password of the default user of an existing instance.
+The new password of the instance will be in the task result.

 <!-------------------- ASSOCIATE AN SSH KEY TO AN INSTANCE -------------------->